 HOW SMALL AND STEADY WINS THE RACE

-I was intrigued to discover that having one clean space in my home made me want to begin cleaning other areas.
-Gradually, my 15 minutes slowly stretched into 20-25 minutes.
-Spend more time, if you are so inclined!
+I was intrigued to discover that having one clean space in my home made me want to clean other areas.
+When 15 minutes become part of your week day routine, go ahead and increase your time, if so desired.

-What will your 5 household cleaning tasks be for your current season of life?
+What will your 5 household cleaning tasks be for this month?

 Be sure to read to part 10: tips for managing daily chores.